The Ballad of Genesis and Lady Jaye

 The Ballad of Genesis and Lady Jaye is a documentary film, directed by Marie Losier and released in 2011.
-The film is a portrait of influential transgender musician and performance artist Genesis P-Orridge and their partner Lady Jaye Breyer P-Orridge, focusing in particular on the Pandrogyny project of plastic surgery and body modification that they both undertook to become more similar to each other in appearance.
+The film is a portrait of influential transgender musician and performance artist Genesis P-Orridge and their partner Lady Jaye Breyer P-Orridge (born Jacqueline Mary Breyer), focusing in particular on the Pandrogyny project of plastic surgery and body modification that they both undertook to become more similar to each other in appearance.

 The film had its theatrical premiere in February 2011 at the 61st Berlin International Film Festival, where it won the Teddy Award for best LGBTQ-related documentary film.